skiphoop/BOLT-benchmark/enigmap/readme.md

 - Total execution time
 - Per-operation time in microseconds

-The results are saved in the file `enigmap_benchmark.log`
+The results are saved in the file `/results/enigmap_benchmark.log`